PSL (rifle): LPS 4×6° TIP2 telescopic sight

 The PSL's telescopic sight is made by the Romanian Optical Enterprise (IOR) in Bucharest.
 The PSL was originally issued with the type 1 version of the LPS telescopic sight.
 This 4×24 scope was more or less identical to the Russian PSO-1 telescopic sight with a battery-powered reticle illumination and an IR detection filter.
 These scopes stopped being produced around 1974.
 Shortly afterward the LPS scope was technically revised to simplify the maintenance and construction of the scope.

 The PSL rifle is typically issued with a 4×24 optical sight called LPS 4×6° TIP2 (Lunetă Puṣcă Semiautomată Tip 2, or "Scope, Semi-Automatic Rifle, Type #2") which is a simplified version of the Russian PSO-1 telescopic weapon sight.
-This optical sight features 4× magnification, a 6° field of view, and the objective lens is 24 mm in diameter.
+This optical sight features 4× magnification, a 6° field of view, and the objective lens is 24mm in diameter.
 It shares the basic design and stadiametric rangefinder found in the reticle of the original Russian PSO-1 scope.
-The LPS 4×6° TIP2 elevation turret features bullet drop compensation (BDC) in 50 m increments for engaging point and area targets at ranges from 100 m up to 1,000 m.
+The LPS 4×6° TIP2 elevation turret features bullet drop compensation (BDC) in 50m increments for engaging point and area targets at ranges from 100m up to 1,000m.
 The BDC feature must be tuned at the factory for the particular ballistic trajectory of a particular combination of rifle and cartridge at a predefined air density.
-Besides the BDC elevation or vertical adjustment control of the reticle, the windage or horizontal adjustment control of the reticle can also be dialed in by the user without having to remove turret caps etc. The reticle illumination of the LPS 4×6° TIP2 is provided by (radioactive) tritium.
+Besides the BDC elevation or vertical adjustment control of the reticle, the windage or horizontal adjustment control of the reticle can also be dialed in by the user without having to remove turret caps, etc. The reticle illumination of the LPS 4×6° TIP2 is provided by tritium.

-The LPS 4×6° TIP2 is issued with a lens hood that can be attached to the ocular to reduce/eliminate image quality impairing stray light and a covers to protect the objective external lens surface against foul weather and damage.
+The LPS 4×6° TIP2 is issued with a lens hood that can be attached to the ocular to reduce/eliminate image-quality-impairing stray light and a cover to protect the objective external lens surface against foul weather and damage.